A father at the bedside of his son, a surfer and a woman who stayed behind with her beloved pets are among wildfire victims

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Jennifer Hauser, Caroll Alvarado, Taylor Galgano, Amanda Jackson, Jillian Sykes, Negar Mahmoodi, Hanna Park, Zenebou Sylla, David Williams, Graham Hurley and Amanda Musa contributed to this report.
+CNN’s Jennifer Hauser, Kia Fatahi, Caroll Alvarado, Taylor Galgano, Amanda Jackson, Jillian Sykes, Negar Mahmoodi, Hanna Park, Zenebou Sylla, David Williams, Graham Hurley and Amanda Musa contributed to this report.